liberatr/nettv/README.md

 #Drupal 8 Services, Dependency Injection, and decoupling your code

+*Disclaimer: This is not a tutorial about the services module, rather the object-oriented PHP concept of Services, the Service Container and Dependency Injection.*

 ##Intro

-Disclaimer: This is not a tutorial about the services module, rather the object-oriented PHP concept of Services, the Service Container and Dependency Injection.

 As a dyed-in-the-wool Drupal programmer looking to get into coding Drupal 8, there were a few modern subjects I had to familiarize myself with.
 Chief among them was the concept in Symfony and Drupal 8 called _Services_, which help you keep your code decoupled and, in my opinion, easier to read.

 A _Service_ is simply an object, and you usually only have one instance of each service's class for each service on a site.
-For example, Drupal 8 site has a service for sending [email](https://api.drupal.org/api/drupal/core!lib!Drupal!Core!Mail!MailManager.php/function/MailManager%3A%3Amail/8), for [logging errors](https://api.drupal.org/api/drupal/core!lib!Drupal!Core!EventSubscriber!ExceptionLoggingSubscriber.php/class/ExceptionLoggingSubscriber/8), for [making HTTP requests](https://api.drupal.org/api/drupal/core!lib!Drupal!Core!Http!Client.php/class/Client/8), and dozens of other common tasks.
+For example, Drupal 8 sites have a service for sending [email](https://api.drupal.org/api/drupal/core!lib!Drupal!Core!Mail!MailManager.php/function/MailManager%3A%3Amail/8), for [logging errors](https://api.drupal.org/api/drupal/core!lib!Drupal!Core!EventSubscriber!ExceptionLoggingSubscriber.php/class/ExceptionLoggingSubscriber/8), for [making HTTP requests](https://api.drupal.org/api/drupal/core!lib!Drupal!Core!Http!Client.php/class/Client/8), and dozens of other common tasks.

 While Services are objects, not all objects are suitable services - for example, a node is not a service, it is content.
 Nor is a View a service.
 There is, however, a [`token`](https://api.drupal.org/api/drupal/core!lib!Drupal!Core!Utility!Token.php/class/Token/8) service, which is a great example, since you only really need one token service for your entire site.
 The new Configuration Management systems in Drupal 8 use services extensively, and you will learn a bit about Config in this blog post.
 First, I'll show you how a very common function, making links, uses services.